 Once an individual has been sentenced and identified as presenting a risk to children, agencies have a responsibility to work collaboratively to monitor and manage the risk of harm to others.
-Where the offender is given a community sentence, offender managers in the Probation Service / Community Rehabilitation Company have responsibility for monitoring the individual's risk to others and their behaviour, and liaising with partner agencies as necessary.
+Where the offender is given a community sentence, offender managers in the National Probation Service have responsibility for monitoring the individual's risk to others and their behaviour, and liaising with partner agencies as necessary.

 Where such an offender is known to be, or is suspected of being, in contact with a child or children now, or in the immediate future, a referral should be made to Children's Social Care in accordance with the Referrals Procedure.

 2. Assessing Risk